mmatteo-hub/RT1_Assignment1/README.md

 		print("Right a bit...")
 		turn(+vTurn_dir, 0.2) # if the condition is satified the robot turns on the right
 ```
 this function drives the robot to catch the token  by making some corrections during the movement.
+If the robot is close enough to the token it will grab it, otherwise it will have to move closer.

 The program contains also the `find_silver_token()` defined as: